Chocolate Chip Cookies

 • Eggs: Bind the ingredients together and add structure to the dough.

-• Semi-Sweet Chocolate Chips: These add sweet pockets of chocolate flavor.
-You can easily swap them out milk chocolate chips, white chocolate chips, butterscotch chips, peanut butter chips, or chocolate chunks for larger, meltier bites.
+• Semi-Sweet Chocolate Chips: Add sweet pockets of chocolate flavor.
+Feel free to swap them out for milk chocolate chips, white chocolate chips, butterscotch chips, peanut butter chips, or chocolate chunks.
 To add crunch, mix in toffee bits or chopped nuts like walnuts, pecans, or almonds.
 You can even add candy pieces like M&M’s.

 • Jump to the printable recipe for precise measurements